jasonroman/eggdrop-slackbot/README.md

 The **#** is required when specifying the IRC channel, but you may include or exclude it when specifying the Slack channel (this is true for both public channels and private groups, even though Slack does not show **#** for private groups).

 One other feature is the ability to not relay bot commands.
-For instance, your eggdrop bot might support commands that start with ***** or **!**, like ***quote** or **!thetime**, and you may not want that command or its results to show up in Slack.
+For instance, your eggdrop bot might support commands that start with * or **!**, like ***quote** or **!thetime**, and you may not want that command or its results to show up in Slack.
 You can ignore messages that begin with one or more prefixes by specifying them in your config file.
-For the situation above, you would specify it as:
+For the situation above, you would specify this as:

     channel:
         command_prefix: "!, *"